foolin/golem-lang/tools/docs/md/tour.md

 In addition to supporting all of the builtin functions that we have seen so far, the `golem` executable supports a concept called "modules".

-The Golem CLI actually compiles the "tour.glm" file that you made eariler into a module called "tour".
+The `golem` executable actually compiles the "tour.glm" file that you made eariler into a module called "tour".
 Modules are the fundamental unit of compilation in Golem, and are also used for namespace management.